feltor-dev/pyFeltor/README.md

 Replace `path/to/feltor` with the path to the Feltor library relative to the current directory.
 By default `FELTOR_PATH=../feltor`.

 That's it.
-The `pyfeltor.dg.geo` module is now available for use.
+With the editable install the `pyfeltor.dg.geo` module is now automatically imported together with `pyfeltor.dg`.
 You can test if it works by executing the test
 ```bash
 cd tests
 pytest -s test_geometries
 ```
-If the output is `dg.geo not compiled`, then something went wrong, even though the test won't formally fail.

 ## Usage

 Generally, pyfeltor is built to mimic the `dg` library in feltor.